LiyangSong/air-400/README.md

   --checkpoint /path/to/model_dir/VIRENet_best.pth \
 ```

-3. Outputs:
+#### 3. Outputs
-- Per-video JSON under `OUTPUT_DIR/inference/` with RR stats per chunk and mean/std.
+- A summary JSON with RR stats under `OUTPUT_DIR/inference/` for all processed videos.
 - Logs saved under `OUTPUT_DIR/logs/
-- A summary JSON across all processed videos.
 - (Optional) Waveform CSV and PNG can be enabled in future; current version focuses on RR stats.

 ## Annotated Infant Respiration Dataset (AIR-400)

-(Link to dataset, with basic description of how it is organized.)
+The [AIR-400 dataset](https://drive.google.com/drive/folders/12BCJ2TNjAquMHTr3A60p2sQJ9Gp7CRDt?usp=drive_link) contains two folders: `AIR_125`, which includes video and annotation files for 8 subjects from the original AIR-125 dataset, and `AIR_400`, which contains files for 10 newly added subjects in the AIR-400 dataset.

 ## Reproducing Paper Results